+The budget for next year will nearly always be influenced the budget for the previous fiscal year.
 The predictions, outcomes, and revenue of the previous year can provide a lot of information about what worked and what didn’t.
 Run a variance report to determine how well the budget matched actual income and expenses, and break down the variance month-by-month to find areas where budget predictions can be improved.

 Since you know your budget target, identify weak areas in last year’s budget where variable costs can be cut, reduced, or streamlined.